rroman81/sitecore-automation-framework/README.md

 # sitecore-automation-framework
-Sitecore Automation Framework (SAF) is PowerShell Module that makes Sitecorians' life easier.
+Sitecore Automation Framework (SAF) is a PowerShell Module that makes Sitecorians' life easier.